michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Handling other block simulation failures
 Any block simulation error for an optimistic builder will result in a demotion that requires manual intervention.
-Even if the invalid block does not win the auction, we want to examine the error before manually reactivating optimistic relaying for that pubkey.
+Even if the invalid block does not win the auction, we want to examine the error before manually reactivating optimistic relaying for that builder.
 When a demotion occurs, we will reach out to the builder with the details of the simulation error to initiate the analysis of the failure.
 Unlike missed slots, we don't plan on posting a post-mortem for each simulation error that results in a demotion, but we still want to understand what went wrong and have high confidence that it won't occur again.